 GeneCards Summary for CH25H Gene

 CH25H (Cholesterol 25-Hydroxylase) is a Protein Coding gene.
-Diseases associated with CH25H include alzheimer disease.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include iron ion binding and cholesterol 25-hydroxylase activity.
-An important paralog of this gene is FAXDC2.
+Diseases associated with CH25H include Lassa Fever.
+Among its related pathways are Metabolism and Synthesis of bile acids and bile salts.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and steroid hydroxylase activity.
+An important paralog of this gene is MSMO1.

 UniProtKB/Swiss-Prot for CH25H Gene

-Catalyzes the formation of 25-hydroxycholesterol from cholesterol, leading to repress cholesterol biosynthetic enzymes.
+Catalyzes the formation of 25-hydroxycholesterol from cholesterol, leading to repress cholesterol biosynthetic enzymes (PubMed:9852097).
+Plays a key role in cell positioning and movement in lymphoid tissues: 25-hydroxycholesterol is an intermediate in biosynthesis of 7-alpha,25-dihydroxycholesterol (7-alpha,25-OHC), an oxysterol that acts as a ligand for the G protein-coupled receptor GPR183/EBI2, a chemotactic receptor for a number of lymphoid cells.
 May play an important role in regulating lipid metabolism by synthesizing a corepressor that blocks sterol regulatory element binding protein (SREBP) processing.
 In testis, production of 25-hydroxycholesterol by macrophages may play a role in Leydig cell differentiation.